 Ukraine's Civil War

-To understand why "civil war" might be considered an appropriate term, don't just ask yourself whether or not the case meets standard definitions by cross-national conflict scholars (which of course it does).
-You might also consider the following three sets of maps.
+To understand why "civil war" might be considered an appropriate term, don't just ask yourself whether or not the case meets standard definitions from the community of cross-national conflict scholars (e.g., whether there have been 1000 dead with 100 on the government side, whether the plurality of combatants were members of the same polity at the onset of hostilities, etc.).

 The second map shows voter turnout in the October 2014 Parliamentary Election.
 In addition to the obvious missing votes in Crimea and the Donbas Region, results suggest an ongoing crisis of representation in Ukraine's East that will not likely be resolved in a convincing way until the next Parliamentary election in 2019.